If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.

 Under the Party Wall etc. Act 1996, an adjoining owner has the right to appoint a surveyor to act on their behalf in matters relating to building work on a shared wall in Lancaster.
 The building owner also has the right to appoint a surveyor.

-The role of Party Wall surveyors is to make sure that the proposed building work on a shared wall is carried out safely and without causing unnecessary damage or disruption to the adjoining owner’s property.
+The role of Party Wall surveyor is to make sure that the proposed building work on a shared wall is carried out safely and without causing unnecessary damage or disruption to the adjoining owner’s property.

 If the appointed Party Wall surveyors can’t agree on a Party Wall Award, there are several options available: